singulatron/superplatform/docs-source/docs/services/user-svc.md

 - Use the [API](/docs/singulatron/register) directly
 - Use a language specific [client](https://github.com/singulatron/singulatron/tree/main/clients) that was generated from the API
 - Use a language specific [SDK](https://github.com/singulatron/singulatron/tree/main/localtron/sdk)

+### Services With Multiple Nodes

+You might now wonder what happens when a service has multiple instances/nodes.
+Won't their user accounts "clash" in the `User Svc`?
+The answer to this is that from the `User Svc` point of view, each node/instance of a service is the same account.

+This is possible because the platform is designed with services having a "Shared Database Access".

+Let's say you have a Cassandra network that spans multiple Availability Zones/Regions.
+Your nodes will also span multiple AZs/Regions and each instance of them will log in as `X Svc`.

 ### A Practical Example